mkapur/sab-2021-doc/_main.knit.md

 \newcommand{\textrefpt}{Unfished spawning biomass was estimated to be 168,875 mt (107,749–230,001 $\sim$95\% interval).
 The abundance of sablefish was estimated to have declined to near the target during the period 1980-2000.
-The estimate of the target spawning biomass was 67,550, 43,099-92,001, $\sim$95\%  interval).
+The estimate of the target spawning biomass was 67,550 (43,099-92,001, $\sim$95\%  interval).
 The stock was estimated to be  above the target stock size in the beginning of 2021 at 97,802 mt (40,801-154,802, $\sim$95\% interval).
-The stock was estimated to be above the depletion level that would lead to maximum yield (0.25) (Figures \ref{fig:yield1} and \ref{fig:SPR4_phase}).
+The stock was estimated to be above the depletion level that would lead to maximum yield (0.4) (Figures \ref{fig:yield1} and \ref{fig:SPR4_phase}).
 The estimate of the stock's current 2021 level of depletion was 0.579.}

-\newcommand{\textexplstatus}{Equilibrium yield at the fishing mortality that leads to the maximum sustainable yield ($F_{MSY}$) is 9,024 mt (4,242-13,807, $\sim$95\% interval).
-Although the estimated productivity and absolute scale of the stock are poorly informed by the available data and are, therefore, sensitive to changes in model structure and treatment of data, all sensitivity or alternate models evaluated showed a declining trend in biomass since the 1970s followed by a recent increase in biomass (Figures \ref{fig:SPR3} and \ref{fig:ts_summaryF}).
-The spawner potential ratio ($SPR$)  exceeded the fishing mortality target or overfishing level ($SPR_{45\%}$) that stabilizes the stock at the target (i.e., $(1-SPR)/[1-SPR_{45\%}]$) during the late 2000s and early 2010s, and was between 62 and 76\% from 2015-2019, descending to 40\% in 2020.
-In Table \ref{tab:exploitES}, the column 'Rel.
-1-SPR' shows values and associated uncertainty for $(1-SPR)/[1-SPR_{45\%}]$.}
+\newcommand{\textexplstatus}{ Although the estimated productivity and absolute scale of the stock are poorly informed by the available data and are, therefore, sensitive to changes in model structure and treatment of data, all sensitivity or alternate models evaluated showed a declining trend in biomass since the 1970s followed by a recent increase in biomass (Figures \ref{fig:SPR3} and \ref{fig:ts_summaryF}).
+The spawner potential ratio ($SPR$)  exceeded the fishing mortality target or overfishing level ($SPR_{45\%}$) that stabilizes the stock at the target (reported as $(1-SPR)/[1-SPR_{45\%}]$) during the late 2000s and early 2010s, and was between 62% and 76 from 2015-2019, descending to 40\% in 2020.
+"Relative 1-SPR" in Table \ref{tab:exploitES} refers to $(1-SPR)/[1-SPR_{45\%}]$ ; where 1 is the target exploitation rate, and values over 1 indicate overexploitation relative to this proxy.
+While highly uncertain, the absolute equilibrium yield at the fishing mortality that leads to the maximum sustainable yield ($F_{MSY}$) is 9,024 mt (4,242-13,807, $\sim$95\% interval).}

+\newcommand{\textprojections}{Previous sablefish stock assessments have been designated as Category 1 stock assessments.
+Projections and decision tables are based on $P^*$=0.45, the adopted value for the most recent management cycle, and the values of $\sigma$ adopted by the Pacific Fisheries Management Council for stock projections.
+The time series of multiplicative buffer fractions that are a function of $P^*$ and the time series of $\sigma$s provide the multipliers on the overfishing limit; these values are all less than 1 for category 1 stocks.
+The multipliers are combined with OFLs to calculate the ABC values.
+The Council sets ACL values which cannot exceed (with limited exceptions) the ABCs as modified by the 40-10 rule.
+The total catches in 2021 and 2022 were set at the Pacific Fisheries Management Council Groundfish Management Team requested values, below the Pacific Fisheries Management Council annual catch limits for sablefish.
+The average ratio between GMT-specified 2021-2022 catches were used to distribute catches among the fisheries for forecasted years.

-\newcommand{\textprojections}{Projections are provided through 2032 (Table \ref{tab:projectionES}).
+Projections are provided through 2032 (Table \ref{tab:projectionES}).
 Current medium-term projections from the base model under the Pacific Fisheries Management Council 40-10 harvest control rule estimate that the stock will remain above the target stock size of 40\% of the estimated unfished spawning biomass during the projection period.
 Forecasts from the 2019 benchmark assessment projected the spawning biomass to increase by 28\% from 2017 to 2021 given specified harvests, whereas the current assessment estimated the increase at 23\%.
-Estimates of unexploited spawning biomass are 13\%higher than that estimated in 2019 and 19\% lower than the 2011 estimate.
+The estimate of unexploited spawning biomass is 13\% higher than that estimated in 2019 and 19\% lower than the 2011 estimate.
 Percent of unfished biomass in 2021 was estimated at 0.58, while the 2019 benchmark assessment forecasted it to be  0.46.}

 <!--chapter:end:00presets.Rmd-->